jijihohococo/ichi-orm/README.md

 	echo $blog['id'] . '<br>';
 }
 ```

-If you don't use select function, you will get all data fields of related model.
+If you do not use the "select" function, you will get all fields of the related model.

 ```php
 Blog::toArray();
 ```
 #### Get Query Data With Soft Deleted Data

-If you have soft deleted data rows, you can't see those in your array or data object array.
-If you want to see the array or data object array with soft deleted data rows, you must use "withTrashed()" function as shown as below.
+If you have soft-deleted rows, they are not included in your arrays or object arrays by default.
+To include soft-deleted rows, use the "withTrashed()" function as shown below.

 ```php
 Blog::withTrashed()->select(['id','content'])->get();